 Track spending without losing portfolio context

-Keep categories, recurring expenses, and cash flow visible alongside stocks, ETFs, bonds, gold, crypto, and savings balances.
+Keep categories, recurring expenses, and cash flow visible alongside stocks, ETFs, bonds, gold, and savings balances.

-Keep categories, recurring expenses, and cash flow visible alongside stocks, ETFs, bonds, gold, crypto, and savings balances.
+Keep categories, recurring expenses, and cash flow visible alongside stocks, ETFs, bonds, gold, and savings balances.

 See whether higher spending is happening while cash balances shrink, investment contributions slow down, or portfolio weight shifts.